jpcurrea/eye_tools/README.md

 # Compound Eye Tools
 ## On Counting Ommatidia

-My graduate school mentor once challenged me to count the ommatidia of the eyes of vinegar flies (_Drosophila melanogaster_).
-I quickly learned that vinegar flies have two compound eyes, each composed of _hundreds_ of light collecting facets called ommatidia.
-As in the diagram below, each facet sits immediately adjacent to the next, separated by screening pigment.
-As a result, the angle separating neighboring ommatidia determines roughly the smallest resolvable detail (narrower -> higher resolution), just like the inter-receptor angle in camera-type eyes like our own.
+My graduate mentor once challenged me to count the ommatidia of the eyes of vinegar flies (_Drosophila melanogaster_).
+It turns out that vinegar flies have two compound eyes, each composed of _hundreds_ of light collecting facets called ommatidia.
+Each one sits immediately adjacent to the next, separated by screening pigment (see below).
+The angle separating neighboring ommatidia, called the interommatidial angle, determines the smallest resolvable detail like the inter-receptor angle of our own camera-type eyes.
 Each ommatidium collects an approximate pixel of the image captured by the retina so that large ommatidia offer greater sensitivity to low light levels.
-By knowing the number and size of ommatidia, we can figure out a good deal about an animal's spatial resolution and light sensitivity.
+So, by counting and measuring ommatidia, we can figure out a great deal about an animal's spatial resolution and light sensitivity.

 |![Image](figs/resolution.png)|
 |:--:|